aaron-22766/42_push_swap/README.md

 ### Algorithm

-Because of the requirement to optimize for 3, 5, 100 and 500 input numbers, I decided to implement simple algorithms for 3 and 5 numbers and one more complex algorithms for bigger amounts.
+Because of the requirement to optimize for 3, 5, 100 and 500 input numbers, I decided to implement simple algorithms for 3 and 5 numbers and one more complex algorithm for bigger amounts.
 First, I check if stack `a` is already sorted, if it is, the program just exits.
 Then, if there are only 2 numbers on the stack, they are swapped and then the stack is sorted.
 Otherwise I run the different algorithms.

 #### Sorting 3 numbers

 This one is really simple.
 It just compares the 3 numbers and either rotates, reverse rotates or swaps the stack.
-It's a reqursive function for simplicity sake but at most it needs 2 operations to sort it.
-It only takes into account the first 3 numbers because I use this function for sorting 5 numberss as well.
+It's a recursive function for simplicity sake but at most it needs 2 operations to sort it.
+It only takes into account the first 3 numbers because I use this function for sorting 5 numbers as well.

 #### Sorting up to 5 numbers